Why tying your dog to a chair could end up in a deadly tragedy

-The other day I took Skai along to change my car tires.
+I once took Skai, my previous dog, along with me to change my car tires.
 When we dropped the car off there was the option of staying in the greasy shop waiting room with trashy magazines or go to a local coffee shop to do some computer work.

 We walked for a few blocks to go the coffee shop.
 There was no sidewalk, just a curb and I was thinking what would happen if a distracted driver didn’t see us.
 I made sure that Skai was on the side away from the road until we arrived at the destination.

 Shortly after we settled down, I saw four dogs, little chihuahua crosses, arriving.
 Their people picked a table and decided to tie all four dogs to one chair outside.
 I was worried, but made a choice of not saying anything, hoping that all would be fine.

 Only a few seconds later, one of the dogs got spooked, which frightened the three other dogs and suddenly all four started to run towards the busy main road just 10 feet away with the chair chasing them and making a terrifying noise.

 I jumped up and was lucky to grab the leashes.
 My heart was in my throat.
 I have heard from my clients whose dogs were killed in traffic right in front of them and know how horrible it was.